How to Improve Your HARO Pitch Conversion Rate

 Sending a long email that’s filled with greetings, casual banter, and unnecessary niceties is counterproductive and can end up wasting precious time—time that journalists cannot afford to lose.

 Instead, go with a short greeting and introduce yourself briefly so that journalists know you’re an expert on the subject.
-Followed by this, waste no time in jumping straight to the heart of the matter.
+Which brings us to.

 You’ve written a winning response that you’re really proud of, but is it well-formatted and easy to read at a glance?